 Successful rightsholders make an organisational commitment to best practice sponsorship.
 They educate up and down the chain, and senior executives and board members actually get involved in parts of the sponsorship process from time to time, giving them a lot of insight as to the strategy and rigour involved.

-Courage (and they know what to fight for)
+Courage (and you know what to fight for)

 All organisations face tough challenges and have to take calculated risks, and sponsorship seekers are no exception.
 In fact, the nature of sponsorship is such that rightsholders need to not only stand up for what’s right for their organisation, but for their fans, as well.